Check how Universal Credit is changing in 2026

 If you’re thinking of applying for Universal Credit

-You should apply as soon as possible so you get the higher amount.
-There is usually a 3-month wait period before you start getting the LCWRA element, so you should apply as soon as you can.
+You should apply before 6 January 2026 so you get the higher amount.
+This is because there's usually a 3-month wait period before you start getting the LCWRA element.
 Make sure you tell the DWP about your disability or health condition in your application.

 Check what you need to do to get Universal Credit if you have a long-term health condition, disability or sickness.